Mission, Vision, Values, & History

 Both in equipment and in facilities, Southern Crescent Technical College is constantly working to provide the most current, hands-on training to help stimulate the economic growth and development of this community.
 The tradition of academic excellence continues as the College expands and updates its facilities to help prepare today’s students for tomorrow’s workforce.

-On June 16, 2011, the Flint River Campus opened the 32,000 Industrial Training Facility - Building E. This new facility houses the Electronics, Diesel Equipment, and Automotive programs.
-This building has nine classrooms, five training laboratories, nine faculty offices, and one administrative office area with an adjacent meeting site.
+On June 16, 2011, the Flint River Campus opened the 32,000 Industrial Training Facility - Building E. This facility has nine classrooms, five training laboratories, nine faculty offices, and one administrative office area with an adjacent meeting site and houses various technical programs.
 Total construction costs were roughly $6.3 million, with another $1.26 million allocated to furnish and equip the facility.

-Groundbreaking for the Medical Technology Building on the Griffin Campus was held July 28, 2011.
+Groundbreaking for the 85,000 square foot Medical Technology Building on the Griffin Campus was held July 28, 2011.
 This three-story building houses the Dental Assisting, Medical Assisting, Orthopaedic Technology, Pharmacy Technology, Practical Nursing, Radiologic Technology, Respiratory Care Technology, Surgical Technology, Emergency Medical Technician, and Paramedicine programs.
 The building has 12 classrooms, two biology labs, and a chemistry lab to support these allied health programs.
 The second and third floors contain office suites that house faculty and staff.
-With the addition of this building, expansion of existing programs and the creation of new programs will be considered for the space vacated by the programs that have been relocated.

 Fall of 2011 marked a noted change in the operations of Southern Crescent Technical College as the college transitioned from the quarter to the semester system.

-Also under construction is the redesign of the 65,000 square foot Ellis Crossing shopping complex.
-This property was purchased by the Southern Crescent Technical College Foundation with funds raised from the 2008 Spalding County SPLOST (Special Purpose Local Option Sales Tax).
-This space will be an extension of the Griffin Campus and has been retrofitted to house the Film Technology program as well as the Adult Education and Economic Development divisions.
-A contractor has been chosen for this project and construction is set to begin on this project immediately following the final negotiations of the construction contract.
+The Education and Training Complex at Ellis Crossing, located adjacent to the Griffin Campus, was opened in January of 2018.
+This 65,000 square foot property was purchased and redesigned with funds raised from the 2008 Spalding County SPLOST (Special Purpose Local Option Sales Tax).
+This space will be an extension of the Griffin Campus and has been retrofitted to house the Film Technology program.

-As the future unfolds, Southern Crescent Technical College will continue to offer the latest certificate, diploma, and associate degrees designed to prepare students to enter the work force immediately upon graduation.
+As the future unfolds under the leadership of President Dr. Alvetta Peterman Thomas, Southern Crescent Technical College will continue to offer the latest certificate, diploma, and associate degrees designed to prepare students to enter the work force immediately upon graduation.
 The formation of Southern Crescent Technical College as a flagship technical college in the state provides students with expanded educational programs, greater access to college resources and technology, and enhanced opportunities for career success.
 In addition, business and industry now benefit from a larger pool of qualified, skilled graduates and expanded access to state-of-the-art facilities and equipment.

 History of Griffin Technical College